+The company will be able to fulfil the state's requirements for smart products and technologies on an ongoing basis.
 The company has raised about Rs 150 crore from investors in the US and the Middle East.
 It is working towards building an ecosystem of Internet-connected devices that would include smartphones, smartbands, home security products and an electric two-wheeler.